morskyjezek/neh-grant-data-project/README.md

 ### 01. Inventory and metadata

-The 01 notebook demonstrates how the files were inventoried and basic metadata was created.
+The first notebook ([01-inventory-and-fixity.ipynb](/blob/main/01-inventory-and-fixity.ipynb)) demonstrates how the files were inventoried and basic metadata was created.
 Basic metadata included provenance and description (see the `neh-grants-data-2020/bag-info.txt` file), as well as an inventory and fixity information (see the `neh-grants-data-2020/manifest-sha256.txt` file) for each of the original data files.
+The "bagged" files can be viewed in the `neh-grants-data-202012` directory.

 ### 02. Cleaning and transforming the data